Panthersoul/Panthersoul/README.md

 -->

-### Hi there 👋
+Take it easy...
 Panthersoul it´s just nickname that reveals the love for the Big Cat family. 🐆
 <br /><br />
-I´m Andrés and in this repos, you will find differents projects but around a unique idea. <br />
+I´m Andrés and here you will find differents projects but around a unique idea. <br />
 I left some of the technologies that i used to work lately on this.<br />
 <br />